Volunteer with monkeys in South Africa

 How does the rehabilitation process work?

-Each year many baby monkeys and baboons are brought to this leading rehabilitation centre.
+Each year many baboons are brought to this leading rehabilitation centre.
 Victims of hunting, farming, poaching, the illegal pet trade and road collisions, they often come in orphaned and struggling to survive.
-Coming in as babies means that these primates need feeding and round the clock care, and volunteers fill the parental void.
+Coming in as babies means that these primates need round the clock care.

-As the babies grow, they are fully integrated with the other juvenile primates and spend less time around volunteers.
+As the babies grow, they are fully integrated with the other juvenile primates under a surrogate, and spend less time around volunteers.
 This means that they are learning life as a group, and gradually hierarchies will emerge.
 When they are ready, the primates start to form a troop.
 Initially the troop will live in an enclosure with food provided, before being transferred to a larger enclosure with very little extra provision.
 After what is often a 4 year process, the troops will be fully released to the wild.
-This happens a long way from the centre so that there is no temptation to return.

 |Day 2 - 7:||Tuesday- Sunday.
 Induction and volunteer project takes place.|